Mallikarjuna00G/fcc_JSAlgoAndDS/pyramidGenerator/README.md

 JavaScript is a powerful scripting language that you can use to make web pages interactive.
 It's one of the core technologies of the web, along with HTML and CSS.
 All modern browsers support JavaScript.

 In this practice project, you'll learn fundamental programming concepts in JavaScript by coding your own Pyramid Generator.
-You'll learn how to work with arrays, strings, functions, loops, if/else statements, and more.
+You'll learn how to work with arrays, strings, functions, loops, `if`/`else` statements, and more.

 ## Step1:

 <p>JavaScript is the programming language that powers the web.
 Unlike the HTML and CSS you have learned previously, JavaScript is most commonly used to write logic instead of markup.</p>

 <p>In this project, you will learn the basics of Javascript and apply those concepts to building a pyramid generator.</p>

-<p>A pyramid generator is a program where you can set the type of character, the count for the pyramid, and the direction of the pyramid.
-The program will then generate a pyramid based on those inputs.</p>
+A pyramid generator is a program where you can set the
+- type of character,
+- the count for the pyramid, and
+- the direction of the pyramid.

+The program will then generate a pyramid based on those inputs.
-<p>Click on the "Check your code" button to proceed to the next step and start the project.</p>